 Otherwise, key headlines are as follows:

-- PP pupils achieving A*-C in English and maths was only 2% less than the overall cohort score.
+- PP pupils achieving a strong pass (5+) in English and maths was significantly above the national average.

 Click here to view our Strategy for the Use of Pupil Premium for the Academic Year 2016/17

 Child A has Free School Meals.
 Despite being a high attaining pupil on entry to the Academy six years ago, Child A has found it difficult to gain confidence in their learning.
 This was compounded at the end of year 10, where they received some disappointing end of year examination results.
 With a year to go, Child A was given specific intervention support in English, maths, Science and History and improved upon each subject by two grades.
 Their final Attainment 8 total was 6.4, whilst they were forecast 6.1 at the end of year 10.
 They are now continuing their studies at JFAN in our sixth form.

 Child B has Free School Meals.
 Child B was a middle/low to attaining pupil on entry to the Academy six years ago.
 Child B was placed on an Academy Leadership mentoring programme at the end of year 10 because of concerns about their limited progress.
 This, alongside some targeted support in English and maths, helped them to not only improve their behaviour record significantly with over 40 less negative points in year 11, they managed to achieve the qualifications to be accepted onto a vocational construction course at college.